How to make PDFs accessible

 People who use screen readers often read documents by asking their screen reader to read out all the headings.
 They then pick and jump to specific headings to find the information they're most interested in.

 This means that the headings in your PDF are very important and must be accessible.
-They must:

 How to check heading accessibility

-Structure and heading tags
+Structure and heading levels

 All headings in your PDF must have the correct heading tag.
 This helps people who use screen readers to find headings and understand your heading structure.